-He was awarded the DSC for sinking a U-Boat while Captain of the Grace Line SS Celia.
+He was married in 1918.

 The SS Celia was later torpedoed in the Gulf of Lions (Mediterranean).
 He was made a Commodore of the Grace Line and commanded another ship.
-His brother, James Gordon Taggart, was Federal Deputy Minister of Agriculture and was made a CBE for services as Chairman of the Agriculture Board in WW2 (Canada Gazette 01 July 1946).

 "The KING has been graciously pleased to approve of the award of Honours, Decorations and Medals to the undermentioned Officers and men of the British Mercantile Marine in recognition of zeal and devotion to duty shown in carrying on the trade of the country during the war: -- To receive the Distinguished Service Cross